Nebraska Water Quality at a Glance

 Lincoln Water Quality

-Comprehensive analysis of Lincoln Water System and the Lincoln Water 2.0 project, Nebraska’s capital city serving over 295,000 residents.
-Includes information on groundwater and surface water sources, treatment processes, infrastructure modernization, and lead service line replacement initiatives.
+Comprehensive analysis of the Lincoln Water System and the Lincoln Water 2.0 modernisation project — Nebraska’s capital city serving over 295,000 residents.
+Includes groundwater and surface water sources, treatment processes, infrastructure investment, and lead service line replacement initiatives.

 Omaha Water Quality

-Detailed assessment of Metropolitan Utilities District (M.U.D.) serving Omaha metro area with over 220,000 customers.
-Covers water quality testing, source protection from Missouri and Platte Rivers, treatment processes, and compliance with federal drinking water standards.
+Detailed assessment of the Metropolitan Utilities District (M.U.D.) serving the Omaha metro area with over 220,000 customers.
+Covers water quality testing results, source protection from the Missouri and Platte Rivers, treatment processes, and compliance with federal drinking water standards including new PFAS rules.

 Frequently Asked Questions